 What are Chinos?

-Description: Lightweight, tapered, flat-fronted, uncuffed (mostly) and narrow as they go lower on the leg.
+Description: Lightweight, tapered, flat-fronted, uncuffed (mostly), and narrow as they go lower on the leg.

 History: Much to everyone’s confusion, chinos are essentially born from khakis — being a century late, chinos originate from China, not Punjab.
-The role of the military came to play yet again, these military uniform trousers were a subset of khaki pants, a much more revolutionised version of the same.
+The role of the military came to play yet again, these military uniform trousers were a subset of khaki pants, a much more revolutionized version of the same.

 The most important difference between the two in terms of appearance is the use of fabric and cloth.
 The material used in chinos is comparatively lightweight.

 Role: Both garments come from a military heritage; despite the fact that chinos have found a more formal status compared to khakis.

 Stitching: The easiest trick to distinguish between the two is by looking at the stitching.
 The stitching done on khaki pants is visible whereas the one on chinos is hidden.